 The Mechanical Engineering department at UWF will give you a unique, hands-on experience that will prepare you to be a leader in an engineering career or graduate studies.
 We are a student-focused department that offers many opportunities for experiential learning.

 Why should you choose UWF Mechanical Engineering?

 You probably know that engineering is a great field to get into - for excellent starting salaries and numerous career opportunities.
 But you may not know that UWF offers several ways to get ahead.
 Employers are looking for students with real design experience, practical skills, and the ability to communicate effectively.
 Our enterprise program combined with our new curriculum will help you stand out in the crowd.

-Our Mechanical Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+Our Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 ABET is the recognized global accreditor of college and university programs in applied science, computing, engineering, and engineering technology and is among the most respected accreditation organizations in the United States.

 ABET accreditation is assurance that a program meets the quality standards established by the profession for which it prepares its students.

 One endowment.
 Endless opportunities.